MetaMask/metamask-docs/snaps/concepts/keyring-api.md

 - **User**: The user interacting with the dapp, the Snap companion dapp, and MetaMask.
 - **Dapp**: The dapp requesting an action to be performed on an account.
 - **MetaMask**: The wallet the dapp connects to.
-  MetaMask routes requests to the Keyring Snap and lets the user perform some level of account management.
+  MetaMask routes requests to the account management Snap and lets the user perform some level of account management.
-- **Snap**: The Keyring Snap that implements the Keyring API to manage the user's accounts and handle requests that use these accounts.
+- **Snap**: The account management Snap that implements the Keyring API to manage the user's accounts and handle requests that use these accounts.
 - **Snap companion dapp**: The Snap's user interface component that allows the user to interact with the Snap to manage accounts and requests.

-## Keyring Snap installation flow
+## Account management Snap installation flow

-The first process a user encounters when using a Keyring Snap is the Snap installation flow.
+The first process a user encounters when using an account management Snap is the Snap installation flow.
 This process can be initiated through MetaMask's or the Snap companion dapp.
 The flow looks like the following: